elmtree-askmo/cloudcannon-app/content/learn/sociology/what-are-the-implications-of-digital-communication-on-social-interactions-and-relationships.md

 url: /learn/sociology/questions/what-are-the-implications-of-digital-communication-on-social-interactions-and-relationships
 score: -1.0
 related_article1:
-    id: 168359
+    id: 168357
     title: >-
-        What are the cultural tensions that arise from immigration, and how do they affect local communities?
+        What strategies might governments employ in response to tariff impositions?
     subject: Sociology
-    url: /learn/sociology/questions/what-are-the-cultural-tensions-that-arise-from-immigration-and-how-do-they-affect-local-communities
+    url: /learn/sociology/questions/what-strategies-might-governments-employ-in-response-to-tariff-impositions
 related_article2:
-    id: 168365
+    id: 168373
     title: >-
-        What challenges do immigrants face in cultural integration, and how does prejudice affect this process?
+        How do global health concerns, such as pandemics, influence future preparedness strategies?
     subject: Sociology
-    url: /learn/sociology/questions/what-challenges-do-immigrants-face-in-cultural-integration-and-how-does-prejudice-affect-this-process
+    url: /learn/sociology/questions/how-do-global-health-concerns-such-as-pandemics-influence-future-preparedness-strategies
 related_article3:
-    id: 168357
+    id: 168369
     title: >-
-        What strategies might governments employ in response to tariff impositions?
+        What are the effects of shifts in political ideologies, such as the rise of nationalism, on elections?
     subject: Sociology
-    url: /learn/sociology/questions/what-strategies-might-governments-employ-in-response-to-tariff-impositions
+    url: /learn/sociology/questions/what-are-the-effects-of-shifts-in-political-ideologies-such-as-the-rise-of-nationalism-on-elections
 related_article4:
-    id: 168368
+    id: 168355
     title: >-
-        How does wealth distribution affect economic inequality and what government policies address this issue?
+        How have tariffs affected Canada-US trade relations and what are the economic consequences?
     subject: Sociology
-    url: /learn/sociology/questions/how-does-wealth-distribution-affect-economic-inequality-and-what-government-policies-address-this-issue
+    url: /learn/sociology/questions/how-have-tariffs-affected-canadaus-trade-relations-and-what-are-the-economic-consequences
 related_article5:
-    id: 168359
+    id: 168364
     title: >-
-        What are the cultural tensions that arise from immigration, and how do they affect local communities?
+        How do historical religious and ethnic tensions impact community dynamics?
     subject: Sociology
-    url: /learn/sociology/questions/what-are-the-cultural-tensions-that-arise-from-immigration-and-how-do-they-affect-local-communities
+    url: /learn/sociology/questions/how-do-historical-religious-and-ethnic-tensions-impact-community-dynamics
 ---

 &nbsp;